Antitrust and competition in Hong Kong

 Hong Kong Association of Pharmaceutical Industry

-- Assisted the Hong Kong Association of the Pharmaceutical Industry and its 43 multinational pharmaceutical company members in the first ever exemption application to the Hong Kong Competition Commission for clearance for its proposed market data survey.
+- Representing the pharmaceutical industry and its 33 multinational healthcare companies in the first ever exemption application to the Hong Kong Competition Commission for clearance for its proposed market data survey.
+As the first application of its kind in Hong Kong, the untested process has raised a range of novel procedural and substantive issues for Linklaters to advise on.

 Delta Air Lines